sunaku/tork/README.markdown

 Architecture
 ------------------------------------------------------------------------------

-Following UNIX philosophy, TestR is made of simple text-based programs: thus you can build your own custom TestR user interface by wrapping `testr-driver`!
+Following UNIX philosophy, Tork is made of simple text-based programs: thus you can build your own custom Tork user interface by wrapping `tork-driver`!

-* `testr` is an interactive command-line user interface (CLI) for driver
+* `tork` is an interactive command-line user interface (CLI) for driver
-* `testr-herald` monitors current directory tree and reports changed files
+* `tork-herald` monitors current directory tree and reports changed files
-* `testr-driver` tells master to run tests and keeps track of test results
+* `tork-driver` tells master to run tests and keeps track of test results
-* `testr-master` absorbs test execution overhead and forks to run your tests
+* `tork-master` absorbs test execution overhead and forks to run your tests

 When the driver hears about changes in your test files, it tells the master to fork a worker process to run the tests affected by those changes.
 This is all performed automatically.
 But what if you want to manually run a test file?

 You can re-run any test file by simply saving it!
-When you do, TestR tries to figure out which tests inside your newly saved test file have changed (using diff and regexps) and then attempts to run just those.
+When you do, Tork tries to figure out which tests inside your newly saved test file have changed (using diff and regexps) and then attempts to run just those.
 To make it run *all* tests in your saved file, simply save the file *again* without changing it.